aquasecurity/tfsec/CONTRIBUTING.md

 }`,
 			mustIncludeResultCode: checks.AWSGibsonHackableCode,
        		},
-		// this checks for a false positive
+		// this rules for a false positive
 		{
 			name: "check passes when hackable is set to false on an aws_gibson resource",
 			source: `